5 Habits That May Be Destroying Your Teeth

 Grinding Your Teeth

 Often times, stress or poor sleep habits can catch up with us and before we know it, we’re clenching our teeth.
 Whether you grind your teeth at night or while sitting in rush hour traffic, we can help!
-Don’t wait for your teeth to chip, crack or wear down – get a customized mouth guard at our Sacramento office.
+Don’t wait for your teeth to chip, crack or wear down – get a customized mouth guard at our Carmichael office.

 Along with relaxation techniques, a protective appliance can make all the difference.
 Not only does it cushion your teeth, it can also ease the muscle soreness caused by clenching and help you enjoy a better night’s rest.